 There are some free tools available for modeling biological species geographical distribution and several algorithms with different approaches were already implemented for this aim.
-OpenModeller is a framework for modeling biological species geographical distribution with several resources [29].
-One of the algorithms available in openModeller is a Maximum Entropy (MaxEnt) algorithm.
-This is one of the most used algorithms by researchers of biological species modeling.
+The openModeller is a framework for modeling biological species geographical distribution with several resources [28].
+One of the algorithms available in openModeller is a MaxEnt algorithm.
+Thus, the AME approach was implemented from the version available at openModeller and incorporated to it.